webex/spark-ios-sdk/README.md

 1. Minimum Deployment Target: ~~8.0~~ => 10.0
 2. Support Swift Language Version: ~~3.0~~ => 4.0
 3. If you were using 'MediaRenderView', need to add "import SparkSDK".
-4. If you were using 'MediaRenderView' class in storyboard, need to set view's module to 'SparkSDK'.
+4. If you were using 'MediaRenderView' class in storyboard, set the view's module to 'SparkSDK'.

 ## License